TorinFelton/TorinFelton/README.md

 # About Me
-I'm a 2nd year BSc Computer Science student at The University of Manchester.
+I'm a 3rd year BSc Computer Science student at The University of Manchester.
 I've been programming as a hobby for a few years, building projects on here for fun.
-I'm aiming to get into an HFT company when I finish my course; I'm interested in low-level programming, mathematics, finance.
+I will be joining Optiver as a software engineer in November 2024.

 That said, I still like to maintain a diverse range of projects as the real passion I have is for fast-paced learning and a continuously challenging project.